Careers360 Logo

 Clownfish and sea anemones

-Clownfish form allies with sea anemones as the stinging elements present on the tentacles of the sea anemones provide protection from the predator.
-In return the sea anemones benefit from feeding on the foods brought to them by the clownfish and cleaning the tentacles.
+Clownfish form alliances with sea anemones, as the stinging elements present on the tentacles of the sea anemones provide protection from predators.
+In return, the sea anemones benefit from feeding on the foods brought to them by the clownfish and cleaning the tentacles.

 Human Body (Skin Flora, Gut Microbiota)